phel-lang/phel-lang.org/content/blog/functional-programming-in-php.md

 }
 ```

-A big disadvantage of this approach is, that we have to resolve all conflicting function names ourself.
+A big disadvantage of this approach is, that we have to resolve all conflicting function names ourselves.
 Not only for public methods but also for private methods.
 This becomes next to impossible if the program grows.

 A combination of the class module approach and the trait module approach would be a good solution to get started with functional programming in PHP.
 However, the trick with the magic method `_get` cannot be used for the class module approach, since PHP has no magic method for static properties.